PeterMenchu/C-Image-Processing-Library/README.md

-# C-Image-Processing-Library
+# C++-Image-Processing-Library
-C++ Image Processing library, should be easily portable to C
+C++ Image Processing library, should be easily portable to C due to how I handle files.